edrys-labs/documentation/README.md

 ### Principles and Technologies

     --{{0}}--
 As you will learn later, edrys-Lite employs a modular approach where each module can be interconnected to facilitate interaction and communication among users.
-The system utilizes a simple publish-subscribe (pub-sub) mechanism to enable real-time message exchange between users, it uses Conflict-Free-Replicated Datatypes (CRDTs) ensuring a synchronized state.
+The system utilizes a simple publish-subscribe (pub-sub) mechanism to enable real-time message exchange between users, and it uses Conflict-Free-Replicated Datatypes (CRDTs) ensuring a synchronized state.
 !?[](videos/edrys_04-0.webm)

 ### WebRTC Communication